jvaverka/XranklinTest/posts/packages-versus-projects-in-julia/index.md

 +++
-title = "Packages Versus Projects in Julia" descr = "The Julia ecosystem has Packages & Projects.
-This short guide attempts to help beginners get started with both." rss = "The Julia ecosystem has Packages & Projects.
-This short guide attempts to help beginners get started with both." date = Date(2022, 1, 22) hascode = true tags = ["julia", "code"]
+using Dates

+title = "Packages Versus Projects in Julia" descr = """
+  The Julia ecosystem has Packages & Projects.
+  This short guide attempts to help beginners get started with both.
+  """
+rss   = descr

+date = Date(2022, 1, 22)
+tags = ["julia", "code"]
 +++